-The process is quite simple really – here’s how to request reward seats from Qantas:
+The process is quite simple really.
+Here’s how to request reward seats from Qantas:

-- Call Qantas (13 13 13 from Australia)
+- Call Qantas (13 13 13 from Australia).

 - Input your frequent flyer details and PIN.
-If you call during Australian operating hours, Platinum members and higher will be routed to the team in Hobart with a shorter waiting time
+If you call during Australian operating hours, Platinum members and higher will be routed to the team in Hobart with a shorter waiting time.

 - Clearly state to the agent that you wish to request reward seats.
 Provide the flight date, time, cabin class and number of passengers

-- If ‘yes’, the agent will proceed to make the reward seat booking, deducting the points from your account
+- If ‘yes’, the agent will proceed to make the reward seat booking, deducting the points from your account.

 It’s important to note that this is an unpublicised perk and the terms may change at any time.
-Based on discussions with Qantas Premium phone agents and my personal experiences, here are some unofficial tips for success.
+Based on discussions with Qantas Premium phone agents and my personal experience, here are some unofficial tips for success.

 - Keep the number of people to a minimum: Qantas Frequent Flyers can use points for immediate family members (not friends).
 But even so, travelling with a larger party will limit your chances of success.
-I find that one or two people have a decent shot, but groups of 4 or more might be knocked back.
+I find that one or two people have a decent shot, but groups of four or more might be knocked back.

 That level of service definitely makes it worth putting in the yards to earn and maintain elite Qantas status.
 The ability to freely request reward seats in any cabin is also the biggest feature I’d love to see Velocity Frequent Flyer add for its Platinum (or future Club-level) members.

-Right now, Virgin’s loyalty program only offers a once-per-year guaranteed Economy Reward Seat perk for its own Gold and Platinum members – nice, but not quite the same.
+Right now, Virgin’s loyalty program only offers a once-per-year guaranteed Economy Reward seat perk for its own Gold and Platinum members – nice, but not quite the same.